2023 prices frozen until 31 July, so book early to guarantee the lowest prices.

 From Helsinki just north of the Baltics to Riga, our southernmost stop, this tour rakes in four cities across a trio of countries on the cusp of where Russia and Europe collide.
 Accompanied by an expert guide, you will discover the very best on offer from this hidden gem corner of Europe made up of Finland, Estonia and Latvia.

-Fly to Helsinki and transfer to your hotel, where you'll stay in the four-star Scandic Grand Marina or the four-star Scandic Park.
+Fly to Helsinki and transfer to your hotel, where you'll stay in the four-star Scandic Grand Marina.

 Helsinki is a beautiful, bustling capital city – an idyllic archipelago nestled on the Gulf of Finland and boasting over 300 islands.
 Surrounded by lush forests and vast, picturesque parks, both Central Park and Kaivopuisto Park offer stunning views overlooking the sea, just two of the city’s tranquil spots that provide us with an uplifting breath of fresh air.